haiwen/seafile-admin-docs/manual/maintain/seafile_fsck.md

 ## Exporting Libraries to File System

-Since version 4.2.0, you can use seaf-fsck to export all the files in libraries to external file system (such as Ext4).
+You can use seaf-fsck to export all the files in libraries to external file system (such as Ext4).
 This procedure doesn't rely on the seafile database.
 As long as you have your seafile-data directory, you can always export your files from Seafile to external file system.

 The command syntax is